pingleware/pingleware-contracts/README.md

 ## Will a Manual be included?

-There will be a comprehensive manual included at no charge since the application requires a paid license.
+There will be a comprehensive soft copy (PDF) manual included at no charge since the application requires a paid license.
+A hard copy will be available for sale on AMAZON.COM

 # In the News